microsoft/idfix/README.md

-# Archive Notice

-Update: We are in the process of transfering ownership to a new team who will maintain the project moving forward.
-Appreciate everyone's patience during the transition.

-~Due to organizational changes we are no longer able to maintain this code.
-To ensure the project status is clear we have taken the difficult decision to archive this repository.
-The current release along with source code will remain available.
-We understand this is disruptive to current IdFix users.
-If you find the tool valuable and would like to see it continue please us [UserVoice](https://feedback.azure.com/forums/169401-azure-active-directory) to express the need.
-You may also find the [AADConnect tool](https://www.microsoft.com/en-us/download/details.aspx?id=47594) of use for similar scenarios.~

 # IdFix : Directory Synchronization Error Remediation Tool

 IdFix is used to perform discovery and remediation of identity objects and their attributes in an on-premises Active Directory environment in preparation for migration to Azure Active Directory.
 IdFix is intended for the Active Directory administrators responsible for directory synchronization with Azure Active Directory.